basespace/basespace-ruby-sdk/README.md

     code = access_map['device_code']
     bs_api.update_privileges(code)
-    puts "The BaseSpaceAPI instance was update with write privileges"

-The output will be:

-    The BaseSpaceAPI instance was update with write privileges

 For more details on access-requests and authentication and an example of the web-based case see example 1\_authentication.rb